centaurus-project/centaurus/docs/exchange.md

 ### Orderbook

-An orderbook is a record of outstanding orders between XLM and a given asset.
+An orderbook is a record of outstanding orders between quote asset and a given asset.
 There are a few major differences between Centaurus exchange and Stellar DEX:

-- Only `{ASSET}/XLM` trading pairs allowed to provide maximum liquidity and simplify path payments.
+- Only `{ASSET}/{QUOTE_ASSET}` trading pairs allowed to provide maximum liquidity and simplify path payments.
-- All asset prices  are designated in XLM.
+- All asset prices are designated in quote asset.
-- Tick size (the smallest unit of price change) depends on the market, by default 0.001XLM.
+- Tick size (the smallest unit of price change) depends on the market, by default 0.001.
 - There are a limited number of active markets.
 Constellation members decide which asset to list with the majority of votes.

 ### Orders

 Orders are the requests to buy/sell tokens for other tokens on Centaurus exchange.
-The exchange supports `BID` (buy the asset for XLM) and `ASK` (sell the asset for XLM) orders of the following types:
+The exchange supports `BID` (buy the asset for XLM) and `ASK` (sell the asset for quote asset) orders of the following types:

 - Good Till Canceled (`GTC`, default) – an order would stay effective until it is filled in full